Code-Institute-Submissions/MABSWE-PP2/README.md

 3. I appreciate personalized features like welcome messages that make me feel engaged
 4. I want to see the result of the correct answer, whenever I guess the wrong answer
 5. I look forward to discovering interesting facts about movies and actors while playing the quiz
+6. I want to get in touch with the developer

 ### Site Owner:
-6. I aim to create an engaging and educational movie quiz experience
+7. I aim to create an engaging and educational movie quiz experience
-7. I want to be able to play the game on desktop, tablet and mobile devices
+8. I want to be able to play the game on desktop, tablet and mobile devices
-8. I want to get result of my correct answers so I can know how good my skill is
-9. I want to get in touch with the developer
+9. I want my game to be fully responsive
 10. I want to add a username so that the game is more engaging and personalized

 ## Design